 The experience games of everyday life, in other words, are so certain as not to be doubted; but picture games may always be doubted, although some may be more uncertain than others depending upon their place in the overall system of picture games.
-Moreover, while knowledge derived from picture games always allows for a radical conversion process, as in revolutionary changes in scientific paradigms à la Kuhn, experience games do not (see Schmidt 1986).
 Radical relativism, as a result, could be much more of a danger for picture games, in particular if they are far removed from the "scaffolding" of our own pictures of the world, than for experience games, which tend to be more universal.
 As Wittgenstein has noted elsewhere: "The common behavior of mankind is the system of reference by means of which we interpret an unknown language" (1968:1:206).
 And although this need not mean that we will have words for everything, such as the Hopi Indian's understanding of time or the Eskimo's many words for snow (see Whorf 1956/1997), we can translate these into our own language and experience.
-This ensures a high degree of certainty not only for common behavior (knowing one's name) but also commonly experienced material realities--what we see. like mountains and buildings--even if their significance may be more uncertain for us depending upon where they fit against our pictures of the world.
+This ensures a high degree of certainty not only for common behavior (knowing one's name) but also commonly experienced material realities-what we see, like mountains and buildings-even if their significance may be more uncertain for us depending upon where they fit against our pictures of the world.
 One could even argue that there are certain bases to human rationality that allow for universalism, as illustrated in Wittgenstein's (1968:2:xi, 223) famous observation: "if a lion could talk, we would not understand him."
 And it is also the case that if all ideas are "constructed," it is possible, although not easy, to construct international ideas about interests and norms--what is the modern notion of human rights about, after all, if not that (see Risse, Ropp, and Sikkink 1999)?